splunk/public-o11y-docs/alerts-detectors-notifications/alerts-and-detectors/view-detectors.rst

 .. _view-related-detectors:

-View detectors related to a chart or the Infrastructure Navigator
+View detectors linked to a chart
 ====================================================================================

-When you are looking at the Detector menu for a chart, or in the Infrastructure Navigator, you might see one or more Related Detectors.
-Making related detectors easy to find helps ensure that everyone using Infrastructure Monitoring in your organization is using the same detectors to monitor the same data.
+In dashboards and navigators, you can link detectors and view detectors linked to a chart.
+Linking detectors helps ensure that everyone in your organization is using the same detectors to monitor the same data.

-..
-	|openmenu| is defined in conf.py
+To add or view linked detectors, select the bell icon in a chart.

-|openmenu| The following illustration shows two related detectors for this chart.
-If you hover over a related detector, you see options that let you :ref:`subscribe to the detector<subscribe>` by adding a new notification, open the detector for viewing or editing, or view the alerts triggered by the detector.
+The following illustration shows two linked detectors for this chart.
+If you hover over a linked detector, you see options that let you :ref:`subscribe to the detector<subscribe>` by adding a new notification, open the detector for viewing or editing, or view the alerts triggered by the detector.
 To learn more, go to :ref:`view-alerts`.

 .. image:: /_images/images-detectors-alerts/detectors-related.png
    :width: 50%